anderson-martin/interactive-eLearning/README.md

 # interactive-eLearning

 I created an interactive & responsive eLearning application with JavaScript.
 Eventhough,  this app is tiny but it's highly interactive and it took me some time to create it.
-You can see it live in here: http://interactive-elearning.herokuapp.com
+You can see it live under following link (please use Google Chrome to get best result) : http://interactive-elearning.herokuapp.com

 With help of this app, users should fill out the blank spaces and then answer to the correspondent quiz (each blank space has it's own quiz).
 Drag & dropping the answers is possible in tablets & mobile devices too, however, to get the best experience, it's recommended that users access the application from a dekstop system.